Boosting Thermodynamic Efficiency with Quantum Coherence of Phaseonium Atoms

 By tuning the coherence phases $\phi_H$ and $\phi_C$ according to Fig.~\ref{fig:quantum-to-classic-T}, we demonstrate significant enhancements in the engine's efficiency compared to a semiclassical thermal bath comprising diagonal $\Lambda$ atoms (i.e.\ without coherence between ground states).
 This advantageous outcome is not merely a theoretical prediction based on comparisons of ideal Carnot or Curzon-Ahlborn efficiencies for engines operating with classical versus quantum baths.
 Indeed, we robustly confirm it through our realistic implementation utilizing radiation pressure to drive the piston.

 We systematically investigated various combinations of phaseonium coherence phases for both the hot and cold thermalization processes, while keeping all other experimental parameters constant.
-Fig.~\ref{fig:efficiencies-tests} presents our results, specifically showcasing the ratio between the ideal Curzon-Ahlborn efficiency for an engine operating with two classical baths, and the corresponding efficiency of our quantum engine, working between two quantum phaseonium baths characterized by their coherence phase.
+Fig.~\ref{fig:efficiencies-tests} presents our results, showcasing the ratio between the ideal Curzon-Ahlborn efficiency for an engine operating with two classical baths, and the corresponding efficiency of our quantum engine, working between two quantum phaseonium baths characterized by their coherence phase.
 The limiting factor here is time, as the cavity requires more time to reach higher or lower temperatures.

 If we now plug a second cavity-piston beside the first and thermalize both with the same phaseonium beams as in Fig.~\ref{fig:setup}(c), we double the work output.
 This again comes at the cost of longer times per cycle, as the second cavity interacts with phaseonium atoms strictly after the first.
 The second cavity starts to really thermalize only after the first thermalizes and no longer interacts with phaseonium atoms.
-This is not always desirable, though, but we can operate the bipartite engine with partial thermalization keeping the same efficiency: while less work is performed, less heat is exchanged with the baths, keeping the efficiency constant.
-Due to the different temperatures of the cavities coming out of the isochore strokes, they will undergo two different cycles, as can be seen from Fig.~\ref{fig:correlated-cascade-cycle}.
+This is not always desirable, but we can operate the bipartite engine with partial thermalization keeping the same efficiency: while less work is performed, less heat is exchanged with the baths, keeping the efficiency constant.
+Due to the different temperatures of the cavities coming out of the isochore strokes, they will undergo two different cycles, as seen in Fig.~\ref{fig:correlated-cascade-cycle}.

 It is important to keep the transformations of the cavities synchronized, so that during the isochore strokes, the phaseonium beams are resonant with both cavities' frequencies.
 In this scenario, before the two cavities are both thermalized, they remain correlated through the action of common phaseonium atoms interacting first with the first cavity and then with the second.
 This action creates a unidirectional flow of information, and thus the mutual information~\cite{zurek_information_1983} of the bipartite system will be non-zero throughout the cycle, as can be seen in Fig.~\ref{fig:mutualinfo-and-work}.
 This means that we can operate with correlated quantum engines without losing efficiency.
+In Fig.~\ref{fig:mutualinfo-and-work}, we can also see the agreement of the two work definitions \eqref{def:mechanical-work} and \eqref{def:alicki-definitions}.